 Be The Customer

-C-Suite executive, their family, the HR and mobility departments, and RMCs.
-A couple of simple questions were asked: “What would you like to see a moving company do?” and “How would you like to see a moving company perform?”
+C-Suite executive, their family, the HR and mobility departments, and the RMCs.
+A couple of simple questions were asked: “What would you like to see a relocation company do?” and “How would you like to see a relocation company perform?”

 EC took this information and put what to do on one side of a ledger, and what not to do on the other side.
 Trust, transparency, and communication were vital.
-More targeted were the concerns of whether a moving company would listen to what the executive wanted and be respectful and careful with their household goods and home.
+More targeted were the concerns of whether a relocation company would listen to what the executive wanted and be respectful and careful with their household goods and home.